 Curate your Marketing Strategy using Data

-We can then use this information to come up with a marketing strategy for them which will be more relevant and personalised to them as opposed to the generic one-size-fits-all approach.
+We can then use this information to come up with a marketing strategy for them that will be more relevant and personalized to them as opposed to the generic one-size-fits-all approach.
 This gives companies an edge over their competitors because it’s all about understanding your customer’s needs and catering to those needs specifically instead of being generic about it.

 Data Analytics in Digital Marketing